k9ele7en/Triton-TensorRT-Inference-CRAFT-pytorch/README.md

 Implementation new inference pipeline using NVIDIA Triton Inference Server for CRAFT text detector in Pytorch.

 ### Author
 k9ele7en.
-Give 1 star of you find some value in this repo.
+Give 1 star of you find some value in this repo. <br>
-Donation by Nano: nano_1q8aj68brbw88hira69z4r4hh9qi3oae6inmrpdtc7korpuuwj785zhdtc8i
+[Donation by Nano]: nano_1q8aj68brbw88hira69z4r4hh9qi3oae6inmrpdtc7korpuuwj785zhdtc8i

 ### License
-BSD-3-Clause License
-The BSD 3-clause license allows you almost unlimited freedom with the software so long as you include the BSD copyright and license notice in it (found in Fulltext).
+[BSD-3-Clause License] The BSD 3-clause license allows you almost unlimited freedom with the software so long as you include the BSD copyright and license notice in it (found in Fulltext).

 ## Updates
 **13 Jul, 2021**: Initial update, preparation script run well.